ebu/pi-list/docs/ttml.md

 The [IETF RFC 8759 RTP Payload for Timed Text Markup Language (TTML)](https://tools.ietf.org/html/rfc8759) describes how to map TTML subtitles (including EBU-TT Live) into RTP.
 This RFC is based on a proposal submitted to the IETF by the BBC, with the goal of enabling the use of TTML-based subtitles in Live IP environments.

-In order for EBU Members and other professional users to be able to verify the presence and correctness of subtitles carried in RTP in IP Live production set ups, EBU LIST integrates a TTML analysis module.
+In order for EBU Members and other professional users to be able to verify the presence and correctness of subtitles carried in RTP in IP Live production set ups, EBU LIST includes a TTML analysis module.

 ## How to use it